MerosCrypto/Meros/docs/Protocol/Consensus.md

 - element1: The first Element.
 - element2: The second Element.

 `MeritRemoval` has a variable message length; the 2-byte holder, 1-byte of "\1" if partial or "\0" if not, the 1-byte sign prefix for the first Element, the serialized version of the first Element without the holder, the 1-byte sign prefix for the Element, and the serialized version of the second Element without the holder.
-If the sign prefix for an Element is "\1", that means it's a VerificationPacket.
-The VerificationPacket is serialized including every Merit Holder's BLS Public Key, instead of their nickname, without any sorting required.
-This is to enable MeritRemovals involving holders whose nicknames were lost due to a chain reorganization.
-None of the included keys may be infinite.
-Even though MeritRemovals are not directly signed, they use a prefix of "\5" inside a Block Header's content Merkle.
-That said, `MeritRemoval` is not a standalone message type.

-If a same-nonce MeritRemoval occurs, and the Merit Holder regains enough Merit to vote on Send/Data Difficulties, the regained vote must not use a nonce which has an archived MeritRemoval.
+`MeritRemoval` is not a standalone message type, as MeritRemovals are either included in Blocks or broadcasted via `SignedMeritRemoval`.
+That said, this serialization is not used inside of Blocks.
+Blocks contain MeritRemovals implicitly, by specifying the competing Verifications in the Block's packets, or by attaching the Elements sharing a nonce in the Block's elements.

 ### SignedVerification, SignedSendDifficulty, SignedDataDifficulty, and SignedMeritRemoval